 We grant scholarships for an academic year (2 semesters) based on a student’s scholastic achievements, financial need, motivation and character.
 The student must be enrolled full-time.

 The McDaniel Endowment Fund was established by Richard Michael McDaniel in memory of his parents, Ted and Stella McDaniel and in honor of the cancer care he received at Yuma Regional Medical Center.
-Mr. McDaniel left a generous legacy to the Foundation to further medical education in Yuma County.
+Mr. McDaniel left a generous legacy to the Foundation to further medical education in Yuma County, Arizona.

 Dr. Dale F. and Lyndis A. Webb Nursing Scholarship